Arriving by car

 - Area ticket outside opening hours/season 100,-

-The sculpture park is always open
+The sculpture park is always accessible

 Plan your visit